-Pupils and students we support will have, where appropriate, an Individual Support Plan which includes a behaviour element, PBS/ISP/BSP, to assist in the management of their anxiety, distress and dysregulated arousal levels.
-We use the term 'support' as we recognise most behaviour results from unmet needs and therefore we focus on how we must provide support to meet those needs, not solely on the behaviour causing concerns.
-The intention and aim is for people to be increasingly more independent in the management of their own behaviour, learning to self-regulate and develop their wellbeing.
+Pupils and students, we support will have, where appropriate, an Individual Support Plan which includes a behaviour support element (PBS/ISP/BSP) to assist in the support of their anxiety, distress and dysregulated arousal levels.
+We use the term 'support' as we recognise most behaviour results from unmet needs and differences, and therefore, we focus on how we must provide support to meet those needs, not solely on the behaviour causing concerns.
+The intention and aim are for people to be increasingly more independent in the management of their own behaviour, learning to self-regulate and develop their wellbeing.